 Transfer the mixture into a freezer-proof dish lined with baking paper and smooth out to the sides.
 Freeze for 2 hours.

 After 2 hours is up, remove the mixture from the dish and peel off the baking paper.
-It will be a little sticky but firm enough to cut and/or shape.
+It will still be sticky but firm enough to shape.

 Place the bars onto a lined baking tray and return them to the freezer for 1 more hour.